 DBE stands for Disadvantaged Business Enterprise.
-Disadvantaged Business Enterprise (DBE) program is a federal program managed by the United States Department of Transportation to recruit socially and/or economically disadvantaged firms in DOT sponsored projects.
+Disadvantaged Business Enterprise (DBE) program is a federal program managed by the United States Department of Transportation (DOT) as set forth in 49 Code of Federal Regulation (CFR) Part 26 and Part 23 to recruit socially and/or economically disadvantaged firms in DOT sponsored projects.
+The goals of the program are to remedy past and current discrimination business enterprises, ensure a “level playing field” in which DBEs can compete fairly for DOT-assisted contracts, improve the flexibility and efficiency of the DBE program, and reduce burdens on small businesses.

 Any transportation related project, including aviation, highway, or public transportation, which is supported in whole or in part by federal funding, must include an opportunity for DBE participation.